|

 Man from Toronto:

-me that even though my feelings were crazy, I could see that I was
+The Young case was important to me; it showed me that even though my feelings were crazy, I could see that I was not.

 Man from Florida: